Le lien vers cette page a été envoyé avec succès aux destinataires.

 What applies to you ?

-Can you be prosecuted as a result of infringement road traffic committed in another country of the European Union ?
-We tell you the rules to know depending on whether you are a French driver in Europe or a European driver in France.
+Can you be prosecuted if you commit a traffic offense in another European countries than his?
+We tell you what you need to know for a French driver in Europe or a European driver in France.

 French driver in Europe